hengchu/fuzzi-model/Overview.md

       (countPassedDP xs)
 ```

-These functions have some elaborate type signatures and typeclass
+These functions have elaborate type signatures and typeclass constraints.
+These
-constraints.
-These constraints enable us generalize the same piece of code for
+constraints enable us generalize the same piece of code for the two kinds of
-the two kinds of interpretation that FuzzDP uses: concrete interpretation, and
+interpretation that FuzzDP uses: concrete interpretation, and symbolic
-symbolic interpretation.
-This flexibility comes at the cost of moderately
+interpretation.
+This flexibility comes at the cost of moderately complex
-complex typeclass based abstractions.
-More details about these types and
+typeclass based abstractions.
+More details about these types and typeclasses can
-typeclasses can be found in FuzzDP's documentation, which we also provide along
+be found in FuzzDP's documentation, which we also provide along with the docker
-with the docker image.
-Please see the section below on how to best read the
+image.
+Please see the section at the bottom on how to best read the
 documentation.

 We can concretely evaluate this function (on an artificial input that contains 30